BestTimesToVisit.com Logo

 Boston Pedicabs

-These open-air, human-powered pedicabs are a fun and eco-friendly way to cover short distances in tourist-heavy areas like the North End or along the Freedom Trail.
-They're great for a quick hop when you don't want to walk the entire way.
+These open-air, three-wheeled vehicles are a fun and eco-friendly way to see the historic areas like the North End or Beacon Hill.
+They're great for short distances and soaking in the atmosphere.

 Ride-Sharing Services (Uber/Lyft)